 The best descriptions can be found on the Standard Occupational Classification System

-website.
+external site website.
 The SOC User's Guide

-or the SOC Manual
+external site or the SOC Manual

-, which can be ordered, may be particularly helpful in understanding the classification system.
+external site, which can be ordered, may be particularly helpful in understanding the classification system.

 SVP (Specific Vocational Preparation) is the amount of time required by a typical worker to learn the techniques, acquire the information, and develop the abilities needed for average performance in a specific work situation.
 Job Zones were developed to transition from SVP, as shown in the DOT, to measures of experience, education, and job training included in the O*NET database.
 For a description of O*NET Job Zones, go to the Job Zones section of OnLine Help.
 For a more detailed explanation of how Job Zones relate to SVP, please refer to Stratifying Occupational Units by Specific Vocational Preparation.